-This study brings supplemental genomic evidence supporting an association between eusociality and reduced effective population size.
+This study brings supplemental new genomic evidence supporting the existence of an association between eusociality and reduced -effective population size.
 We thus bring further support to the hypothesis that the extreme life-history traits of eusocial species constrain their molecular evolution.
-More interestingly, the surprisingly massive and widespread reduction of selection efficiency in both eusocial and solitary bee suggests unexpectedly high constraints of a pollinator lifestyle, potentially linked to limiting resource and high parental investment.
-This also bring genomic support to the hypothesis that some ecological characteristics associated with low Ne might facilitate evolution towards eusociality.
-Altogether, this study suggests that, contrary to Vertebrates purifying selection efficiency in invertebrates is more constrained by lifestyle and ecology than simple body size.
+More iInterestingly, the surprisingly massive and observation of a widespread reduction of selection efficiency in both eusocial and solitary bee suggests unexpectedly high constraints of a pollinator lifestyle, potentially linked to limiting resource and high parental investment.
+This also bring genomic s-also brings support to the hypothesis that some ecological characteristics associated with low Ne might facilitate evolution towards eusociality.
+Altogether, this study suggests that, contrary to Vertebrates as in Vertebrates, purifying selection efficiency in invertebrates is more constrained by lifestyle andthe ecology than simple body sizeand life-history strategies of species.